When is it? The New England Green River Marathon will take place on Sunday, August 26, 2018. Start time for all runners is 7 a.m.

 Yes.
 Extreme conditions (extreme heat and humidity, high winds, heavy rain, thunderstorms) not only risk the health and safety of our participants, volunteers, spectators and community members, but they also place a burden on the community’s health care system and emergency services.
 Therefore, extreme conditions may cause delay or cancellation.
-We will communicate as best we can, through this site and on our Facebook page.
+We will communicate as best we can, through this site, by email, and on our Facebook page.
 Check frequently in the days and hours leading up to the race, especially if the forecast is for unusually hot, humid, or stormy weather.

 Is there a medical team on site?